 OP-ED: Can live music television survive in 2018?

-It’s been a long time since Australia has seen any decent music television.
+It’s been a long time since Australia has seen any decent live music television.

 Competition-based shows like The Voice capitalise on the sensationalist power of reality TV and are driven by the rivalry and banter between celebrity judges.

 What these shows lack is the ability to support up-and-coming artists and bands from a diverse array of genres, who create original music.

 Hark back to the ‘70s and ‘80s, viewers were spoilt for choice when it came to live music television.